PabasaraSenadheera/Analysis-of-Child-Mortality-Rate-Trends/README.md

 Plotly (optional for interactive charts)

-📦 **How to Use**
+**How to Use**

-Open the notebook in Google Colab:

-Run cells step by step to:

-Load and clean the dataset

-Generate meaningful visualizations

-Interpret trends and differences
+Open the notebook in Google Colab and run the cells step by step to load and clean the dataset, generate meaningful visualizations, and interpret the trends and differences in child mortality rates.

-📚 **Data Source**
+**Data Source**

 The dataset used for this analysis was obtained from Our World in Data and has been appropriately cleansed for accuracy and consistency.